Why should I adopt a Sphynx kitten from you?

 Will my kitten come with a health guarantee?

 Yes.
-I offer a 3 year health gaurantee against congenital defects.
+I offer a 5 year health gaurantee against congenital defects and FIP.
 Please refer to my Adoption Contract for a more complete explanation of my guarantee policy.
-I also offer a lifetime genetic HCM guarantee provided the kitten is scanned every year by a board certified cardiologist and the scan is shared with me within 72 hours.
+I also offer a lifetime genetic HCM guarantee provided the kitten is scanned every year by a board certified cardiologist and the scan is shared with me.

 What comes with the purchase of my kitten?